Tracy Wormworth

-Tracy Ann Wormworth (born December 15, 1958) is an American bass guitarist who has played with the B-52s since 1990.
+Tracy Ann Wormworth (born December 15, 1958) is an American bass guitarist who has played with the B-52s since 1992.
 She was a member of the Waitresses and has been a session player for numerous acts.

 Career

-Wormworth's career began when she joined the Waitresses, a new wave from Akron, Ohio.
+Wormworth's career began when she joined the Waitresses, a new wave band from Akron, Ohio.
 She joined after the departure of Dave Hofstra, who played on the Waitresses' first album, Wasn't Tomorrow Wonderful?
 Wormworth appears in the back cover photo on the album.
 The Waitresses dissolved in 1984.

 Wormworth began playing with the B-52s in 1990.
 She played on their sixth studio album, 1992's Good Stuff, and recorded on their soundtrack for the 1994 film The Flintstones.
 By 2008, she was listed as an official band member on their album Funplex; she is featured in the 2011 video recording With the Wild Crowd!
 Live in Athens, GA.

 Wormworth has been a touring bass player for Sting and Wayne Shorter, Cyndi Lauper, Phyllis Hyman, the jazz violinist Regina Carter, the vocalists Rachelle Ferrell and Joan Osborne.
 She was part of the house band on The Rosie O'Donnell Show, where she performed with artists including Little Richard and Liza Minnelli.
 She recorded on the Lena Horne album We'll Be Together Again (1994), I Ain't Movin' (1994) by the singer-songwriter Des'ree, Head over Heels (1995) by Paula Abdul, and Regina Carter's Something for Grace.
 She has worked with the Family Stand, Rachel Z, and Moby.